-Moreover, while theoretical studies have productively emphasized central phage traits (e.g., infection strategy, latency period, and lysogeny probability, as key determinants of viral fitness~\cite{BRUCE20215046,BOLDIN2022111057,10.1093/pnasnexus/pgad431,10.3389/fmicb.2017.01386}), they often implicitly treat bacterial hosts as static or passive resources.
+Moreover, while theoretical studies have productively emphasized central phage traits (e.g., infection strategy, latency period, and lysis-lysogeny probability, as key determinants of viral fitness~\cite{BRUCE20215046,BOLDIN2022JoTB,10.1093/pnasnexus/pgad431,10.3389/fmicb.2017.01386}), they often implicitly treat bacterial hosts as static or passive resources.
 This perspective overlooks the dynamic influence of intrinsic bacterial characteristics, including growth physiology, metabolic costs of defense expression, and phenotypic plasticity, all of which actively affect the phage-bacteria interaction dynamics~\cite{CASTERS2024102481}.
 Particularly, under fluctuating environmental conditions, these bacterial traits not only respond to changes, but also substantially shape co-evolutionary outcomes~\cite{Nguyen2021-NatureCommunications-bacterial-growth-nutrient-fluctuations,Schwartz2023-ISME-coevolution-seed-bank}.

-To bridge these gaps, we develop a minimal ODE-based framework that explicitly integrates key bacterial traits and periodic environmental forcing into the phage-bacteria interaction dynamics.
+To bridge these gaps, we develop in this work a minimal ODE-based framework that explicitly integrates key bacterial traits and periodic environmental forcing into the phage-bacteria interaction dynamics.
 By doing so, we seek to answer three critical questions: (1) How do intrinsic bacterial traits govern short-term population dynamics and long-term coexistence?
-(2) How does periodic environmental forcing alter these outcomes and through what mechanistic pathways?
-(3) How do bacterial traits modulate the system’s sensitivity to external environmental fluctuations?
-By resolving these questions, we hope to establish an efficient theoretical framework to investigate the intricate phage-bacteria dynamics with and without environmental forcing, highlighting the active and adaptive role of the bacterial hosts.
+(2) How does periodic environmental forcing alter these outcomes and through which types of mechanistic pathways?
+(3) How do bacterial traits modulate the system's sensitivity to external environmental fluctuations?
+By resolving these questions, we expect to establish an efficient theoretical framework to investigate the intricate phage-bacteria dynamics with and without environmental forcing, highlighting the active and adaptive role of the bacterial hosts.